flipmcf/CasterPak/Readme.md

 ### CACHING RECIPIES & Tuning

 The easiest is no cache.
+Start here.
+Install this (or run the container) on the same system that has your video files.
+(if you're mounting the files from a fileserver, your ahead of the game... but stay with me...)

-You simply leave "cache_input = False" in config.ini and the big video files are never moved around.
+You simply leave "cache_input = False" in config.ini only the streams are cached.

-When you have a huge library of large videos and mount that library over the network, things get interesting!

-Using filesystem, you should network mount the storage to your host os, configure a local storage to copy files into (this is your video cache) and turn caching on.

-Running containerized casterpak services the video files are first copied from the host OS into the containers and held there in cache.
+Next is to turn cache_input on and configure a local spot for your video files - so they are only read over the network once.

+Next is to decided if you want to copy the big video files into each container!
+I don't know yet.
+I haven't tried this.

 In the future, we will support directly configuring FTP, SCP, and others so network mounts are not necessary inside containers. (see config.ini)